The Puyallup Assembly Center

 Courtesy of Library of Congress

 In total, over 125,000 people of Japanese ancestry living along the West Coast were imprisoned.
 More than two-thirds were American-born citizens.
 The rest were Issei, first generation immigrants, unable by law to become citizens.
-Learn more about immigrant history.
+Learn more about the lives of Japanese immigrants and their families.

 The Remembrance Gallery brings awareness to the history of the “Puyallup Assembly Center” (PAC), as the largest temporary American concentration camp in Washington State.
 The Puyallup Assembly Center was nicknamed “Camp Harmony” by an editor of the Seattle Post-Intelligencer, a local newspaper.
 The photographer mentioned in his report that the people from the Japanese community were quiet and harmonious.
-Neither the government or military were opposed to the concentration camp being known as a “camp”.
-Thus, the general public was allowed to think the prisoners were camping and the nickname that has remained to this day.
+Neither the government nor military were opposed to the concentration camp being known as a “camp”.
+Thus, the general public was allowed to think the prisoners were camping and a nickname that obscures the reality of PAC conditions persists to this day.